 Best Niche Job Posting Sites & Specialty Job Boards

 Perhaps you’re of the mindset to increase your hiring of veterans, moms, the disabled or workers receiving unemployment.
 Specialty job boards can help you find qualified talent, increase the diversity of your workforce, and help you meet your business or personal goals of supporting marginalized talent.

 Here are seven of the best niche job posting sites that help you increase workforce diversity.

-We’ve listed HotJobs (formerly Hire Veterans First) at this top of this list because you can post jobs on this job board for free.
+We’ve listed HotJobs.vet at the top of this list because you can post one job for three days with a coupon on its site to try it out.
+Plans after that start at $29.99 up to $699.99 depending on the length of time and volume of the job posting.
 However, it’s a basic self-service website that doesn’t offer resume viewing.
 If you’re looking to hire veterans for your open position, consider posting your open jobs here.

-If you’re looking for out-of-work employees and those who have been laid off, US.jobs is a great option that’s also free.
-Your post will be available for job seekers to find on state workforce systems, and if you provide details such as a city and state location, it can also be cross-posted on over 1,000 job boards.
+This is a site created by the National Labor Exchange to help out of work employees and those who have been laid off.
+US.jobs is a great option that’s also free to both employers and job seekers.
+Your job post will be available for job seekers to find on state workforce systems and if you provide details such as a city and state location, it can also be cross-posted on over 1,000 job boards.
 While it’s not the most popular job board, it is free and provides great exposure for your open job roles.

-If a paid job board isn’t in your budget, consider free job posting sites.
-Many provide free job postings for a limited number of jobs or for a trial period.
-And most, like Indeed, allow you to sponsor or advertise the job for a fee (if your free job post isn’t getting you the results you need).
+If a paid job board isn’t in your budget, consider our article on the best free job posting sites.
+Many sites do provide free job postings for a limited number of jobs or for a trial period.
+And most, like Indeed, allow you to sponsor or advertise the job for a fee in case your free job post isn’t getting enough traffic or interest.